Elinor Florence, Author

 Often overlooked in the history books, women are well represented on our banners.
 Nancy Lee Tegart was a local rancher, and although she never had children of her own, her niece in Ontario purchased a banner to honour her.
 Nancy drove a three-tonne truck in Yorkshire while serving in the Royal Canadian Air Force, and you can read her story here: Nancy Tegart: RCAF Rancherette Blazed the Trail.

-Several banners were dedicated to valley veterans who lost their lives in combat.
+Several banners were dedicated to veterans who lost their lives in combat.
 Harold Braathen of Windermere, one of three brothers who volunteered in World War Two, was a navigator on a bomber crew who was shot down and killed, and his name appears on our cenotaph.
-His family moved away long ago, but a distant cousin from Calgary sponsored a banner for Harold on behalf of the Braathen family.
+His family moved away long ago, but a distant cousin sponsored a banner for Harold on behalf of the Braathen family.

 It was especially heart-warming to see banners hanging for several living veterans in our community.
 Jim Milne, aged 97, was a navigation instructor in the Royal Canadian Air Force.
 He and his wife Betty still live in Invermere, and I wrote about him recently on Wartime Wednesdays – here’s a photo of Sandi and me showing Jim his banner before it was hung!
 You can read Jim’s story here: Jim Milne: RCAF Pilot, Instructor, Artist.